tigerfarm/arduino/Altair101/hardware/README.md

 --------------------------------------------------------------------------------
 # Altair 101 Build Plan

-Modern computers have a keyboard and monitor.
-A mobile phone has a touch screen display.
+Your mobile phone has a touch screen display.
+Your computer has a keyboard and monitor.
+In 1975, the first available popular computer only had toggles and lights.
+It was the Altair 8800 which launch the home computer revolution.
-My Altair 101 has a front panel of toggles and LED lights.
+As I want a similar computer, I designed my Altair 101 to have a front panel of toggles and LED lights.
-That's what the original Altair 8800 had in 1975, toggles and lights.

-My goals are keep soldering to minimum, design for adding modern components, and a low cost.
+My goals are a design that emulates the Altair 8800, expandable to add modern components such as an SD card module, to keep soldering to minimum, and a low cost of about $99.
-The Altair 8800 simulator clone uses an Arduino Due.
-I will use an Arduino Nano.
+Most clones, replicas, use an Arduino Due.
+I will use an Arduino Nano, only $3 each.
-All other Altair 8800 clones use a PCB board.
+Others use a PCB board.
 I will use breadboards.
 I got the idea of building a computer on breadboards from Dan Eater's videos on [how to Build an 8-bit computer from scratch](https://www.youtube.com/watch?v=HyznrdDSSGM&list=PLLlz7OhtlfKYk8nkyF1u-cDwzE_S0vcJs&index=14)

-My hardware designed around my [Altair 8800 clone front panel](https://www.adwaterandstir.com/product/front-panel/).
+My hardware design centers around my [Altair 8800 clone front panel](https://www.adwaterandstir.com/product/front-panel/).

 [<img width="360px"  src="../FrontPanel01a.jpg"/>](https://www.adwaterandstir.com/product/front-panel/)

 --------------------------------------------------------------------------------
 ## Nano Board Pin Usage

+The original Intel 8080 cpu was a 40 pin chip.
-Has 30 pins.
+I'm use a Nano which as 30 pins.
 ````
                            -----
                        ---| USB |---